TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-ios.md

 ![import_carthage_frameworks_complete](http://static.toastoven.net/toastcloud/sdk/ios/carthage02.png)
 ![import_carthage_frameworks_complete](http://static.toastoven.net/toastcloud/sdk/ios/carthage03.png)

-* To use TOAST SDK, you must perform **Framework setting** and **Project setting**.
+* To use NHN Cloud SDK, you must perform **Framework setting** and **Project setting**.

 > To use desired features among the services selectively, you need to choose only the required frameworks per service and add them to the project.
-> For details on required frameworks per service, see [TOAST SDK Components](./getting-started-ios/#toast-sdk).
+> For details on required frameworks per service, see [NHN Cloud SDK Components](./getting-started-ios/#toast-sdk).

-### 3. Apply TOAST SDK by Downloading Binaries
+### 3. Apply NHN Cloud SDK by Downloading Binaries

 #### Frameworks Setup

-* The entire iOS SDK can be downloaded from the [Downloads](../../../Download/#toast-sdk) page of TOAST.
+* The entire iOS SDK can be downloaded from the [Downloads](../../../Download/#toast-sdk) page of NHN Cloud.
 ![import_frameworks](http://static.toastoven.net/toastcloud/sdk/ios/overview_import_frameworks_folder.png)

-* To use the Crash Report feature of TOAST Logger, CrashReporter.framework which is released along with the service, must be added to the project.
+* To use the Crash Report feature of Logger, CrashReporter.framework which is released along with the service, must be added to the project.
 ![import_external_framework](http://static.toastoven.net/toastcloud/sdk/ios/overview_import_external_folder.png)

 * Check that the frameworks have been added to the project as shown below.
 ![import_frameworks_complete](http://static.toastoven.net/toastcloud/sdk/ios/overview_import_complete_folder.png)

-* To use the TOAST IAP feature, StoreKit.framework must be added.
+* To use the IAP feature, StoreKit.framework must be added.
 ![linked__storekit_frameworks](http://static.toastoven.net/toastcloud/sdk/ios/overview_link_frameworks_StoreKit.png)

-* To use the TOAST Push feature, UserNotifications.framework must be added.
+* To use the Push feature, UserNotifications.framework must be added.
 ![linked__usernotifications_frameworks](http://static.toastoven.net/toastcloud/sdk/ios/overview_link_frameworks_UserNotifications.png)

 ##### xcframework
-* Using xcframework allows you to use ToastSDK even in arm simulator.
+* Using xcframework allows you to use NHN Cloud SDK even in arm simulator.
 ![xcframework01](http://static.toastoven.net/toastcloud/sdk/ios/xcframework01.png)
 ![xcframework01](http://static.toastoven.net/toastcloud/sdk/ios/xcframework02.png)